You’re Awake and You Are Not Alone

 It’s 3 AM.
 Are you still awake?
 Don’t worry you’re not alone.
 Over half the adult population has sleep problems or aren’t getting enough sleep.
 Fortunately, there are many natural sleep remedies that you can use for a peaceful night sleep.
 What’s the best solution?
 Self care and stress management!

-April is Stress Awareness Month and, if you’re suffering from sleep problems, it’s time to engage in stress management.
+If you’re suffering from sleep problems, it’s time to learn some simple stress management practices.
 Is your mental and physical health in danger from the stress in your life?
 Take this simple quick stress awareness test to find out.

 - Do you chronically say, “I’m exhausted” and are concerned about your health?